Stack Overflow Admits It Hasn't Been Welcoming To 'Newer Coders, Women, People of Color, and Others'; Outlines How It Plans To Change That - Slashdot

 ORLY?
 What if someone is simply offended by everything?
 You can't stop at feelz... you have to determine a reason.
 You'll end up making a bunch of changes and the com

-exclusivity is valuable (Score:2)
+exclusivity is valuable (Score:3)

 I regret that I didn't join The Well (well.com) in the '80s when I had the chance.
 It is home to some of the most interesting minds on earth.
 I could join today, as member # ten million or so, but I would not ever get to interact with those interesting people.
 They have access to a different area of the site where they can conveniently share their thoughts with other elite members.
 Common folk can't go there.

 And it has to be that way.
 If I were among the elite, would I want to be bothered by common rabble?
+I think not!
+I would go elsewhere in a hurry if that happened.
+Thus it has always been.
+Hollywood and sport celebrities and successful musicians all have ways to mingle with each other without the bother of fans and hangers-on.

 lolwut?
 (Score:2)